jajvirta/jajvirta/learning-text-editors.md

 journey to learn a totally different editor.
 I was highly skeptical of Vim's basic philosophy of modality, but I eventually got used to the Vim style of editing and now I really like it.
-But I'm NOT going to say that every programmer should start using Vim.
-I'm saying every programmer should learn an editor that is powerful enough.
+But I'm NOT going to say that every programmer should learning Vim.
+I am saying every programmer should learn an editor that is powerful enough.
 I know both Emacs and Vim fit the bill, but I'm sure Sublime and many other modern text editors are fine choices as well.

-I think the editor of your choice has to have multitude of ways to edit text.
+I think the editor of your choice has to have multitude of powerful ways to edit text.
 It should have a convenient way to extend its functionality.
 And I think you should be able to customize it.

 ## Learning is fun!
 No, it really is.

-I'll save you the trouble of googling for Vim's learning curve by providing the ever so popular image below:
+I'll save you the trouble of googling for Vim's learning curve:

 ![Alt text](http://mrozekma.com/editor-learning-curve.png "Vim learning curve")

-There's some truth to the graph, but I agree with some of the Vim proponents that it doesn't take too long to learn enough Vim to be able to actually edit files.
-(Other editors might give a more pleasant initial experience.)
-But once you get over the initial hurdle, the possibilities of your learning ground are exciting.
+There's some truth to the graph, but it misses some important points.
+First, you can manage your way around Vim in just few basic lessons.
+Second, you never quite learn Vim completely.
+The shape of the learning curve is different for other editors, but I think you should pick one that does not ceil up XXX too soon.

+The fun of my Vim learning journey is just the fact that I know that I can always learn more Vim.
+When you look at it as an opportunity, not as a constant state of failure, it becomes empowering.
+Whenever I get the urge to learn something new about my editor of choice, I know there's some aspect of it that I can master better.